|Nutrition Facts (per serving)|

 - Refrigerate leftover short ribs with their cooking liquid in an airtight container within 2 hours and eat them within four days.

 - You may freeze beef short ribs for longer storage.
-Put the ribs and cooking liquid in an airtight container or zip-close freezer bag and freeze them for two to three months (for best quality).
+Put the ribs and cooking liquid in an airtight container or zip-top freezer bag and freeze them for two to three months (for best quality).
 Make sure you label the container or bag with the name and date.

 What is the difference between beef spare ribs and short ribs?